 - @<DNS-SERVER-IP>: The @ symbol tells dig, “direct your question to this specific server.”
 Replace <DNS-SERVER-IP> with the IP address of the server you want to query, such as @8.8.8.8 for Google.

-- <WEBSITE-TO-LOOKUP>: The domain name you want the IP address for, like runcloud.io.
+- <WEBSITE-TO-LOOKUP>: The domain name you want the IP address for, such as runcloud.io.

 Let’s ask Google’s public DNS server (8.8.8.8) for the IP address of runcloud.io.
 Open your terminal and run this command: